csc-training/csc-env-eff/_slides/07_allas.md

 - No way to freeze data
    - Use two projects if you need to prevent others from editing your data
 - Different interfaces may work in different ways
+- Cross using protocols cause problems for files larger than 5 GB, see the [tips for cross usage](https://docs.csc.fi/support/faq/roihu/#12-i-uploaded-data-from-puhtimahti-to-allas-now-im-downloading-it-to-roihu-and-get-an-error-saying-corrupted-on-transfer-md5-hashes-differ)

 # Questions that users should consider